hypo69/hypo/pytest/gemini - set 1/en/ai/llama/model.md

 1. **Targeted Tests:** The tests are focused on the specific `MODE` constant.
 Critically, they check for the expected value (`'development'`) and data type (`str`).
 These are very important aspects of verifying a constant.

-2. **Edge Case (and important):** The test `test_mode_not_production` illustrates a critical edge case check, ensuring the code isn't accidentally using a different mode.
+2. **Edge Case (and important):** The test `test_mode_not_production` illuStartes a critical edge case check, ensuring the code isn't accidentally using a different mode.
 This is a common error.

 3. **Test for Absence of unexpected variables:**  `test_no_other_variables` is a more robust way to detect unexpected additions to the module that might impact the behaviour.
 This is crucial if this `MODE` is part of a larger system.
 It will often be the case that unintended changes will occur in adjacent files or the module itself and this would help detect such accidental errors.